-- Seamlessly moving back and forth between assessment and instruction.
+- Moving back and forth between assessment and instruction easily.

-- Quickly checking to see if students are totally lost and adapt instruction to fit their needs.
+- Checking student understanding and adapting instruction to fit their needs.

-- Offer each student their own time to process your questions.
+- Offering students their own time to process questions.

-- Focus student attention on a web resource of the teacher’s choosing
+- Focusing student attention on a web resource of the teacher’s choosing.

-- Include the ideas of all students, in a way that’s comfortable to them.
+- Including all students’ ideas, in a way that’s comfortable to them.

 - Asking focused questions that help students dive deeper into a topic.

-- Offering opportunities to develop 21st century skills like critical thinking, creative thinking, communication, meta-cognition.
+- Offering opportunities to develop 21st century skills like critical thinking, creative thinking, communication, and meta-cognition.